campbells9/campbells9.github.io/src/docs/otwbandit.md

 because filenames are just links to files.
 One file can have many filenames and many absolute pathnames.

-!!! tip "Special Directory Entries"
+!!! note "Special Directory Entries"
 	Another important note on relative pathnames: every directory has two special entries for files in it, called ```.``` and ```..```.